 Vista Unified School District Logo

 Vista Unified School District (VUSD): Since 1979, EES has offered preschool programs in the city of Vista.
-Our partnership has continued to grow and EES now has part-day preschool classrooms on 10 Vista elementary school campuses: Beaumont, Bobier, Casita Center, Grapevine, Foothill Oak, Hannalei, Maryland, Mission Meadows, Temple Heights, and the Vista Academy of the Performing Arts.
-EES also operates three full-day early education centers that are open year-round: David and Jillian Gilmour Early Education Campus, the Vista Child Development Center, the Monte Vista Early Education Center, the Vista Early Learning Center, and the Vista Innovation Early Education Center.
+Our partnership has continued to grow and EES now has part-day preschool classrooms on 9 Vista elementary school campuses: EES Beaumont Preschool, EES Casita Center Preschool, EES Grapevine Preschool, EES Foothill Oak Preschool, EES Hannalei Preschool, EES Maryland Preschool, EES Mission Meadows Preschool, EES Temple Heights Preschool, and the EES Vista Academy of the Performing Arts Preschool.
+EES also operates five full-day early education centers that are open year-round: EES David and Jillian Gilmour Early Education Campus, the EES Sunset Early Education Center, the EES Monte Vista Early Education Center, the EES Vista Early Learning Center, and the EES Vista Innovation Early Education Center.
 In total, we annually educate over 750 children (infants-5 years of age) in Vista.

 United Way of San Diego County logo